-So far, the global financial crisis has contained some good news for Poste Italiane.
-Money has poured into Poste Italiane's banking unit, which Italian savers regard as a safe alternative to the country's endangered commercial banks.
-The postal bank only invests in state bonds.
+The global financial crisis did augur some good news for Poste Italiane.
+Money poured into Poste Italiane's banking unit, which Italian savers regard as a safe alternative to the country's endangered commercial banks.
 In October 2008, purchases of postal savings certificates were almost 300 percent higher than in September, while Italian mutual funds suffered massive withdrawals.
 Deposits to postal savings accounts jumped 112 percent in October 2008 compared to the previous month.